AUTHENTICATION GUIDE

 The Soles Tell the Story

 Flip the shoe over.
 The rubber soles on authentic pairs have a sharp, distinct zig-zag pattern and a smooth texture.
 Fakes often have rounded, poorly stamped, or uneven zig-zags.
-The sole itself might feel bumpy or have a bubbled texture from cheap manufacturing.

 Authentic Soles

-Sharp, distinct zig-zag pattern with smooth texture and crisp edges
+Sharp, distinct zig-zag pattern with smooth texture and crisp edges.

 Fake Soles

-Rounded, poorly stamped zig-zags with bumpy or bubbled texture
+Rounded, poorly stamped zig-zags with bumpy or bubbled texture.

 Counterfeiters are betting you won't look inside the shoe.
 Let's prove them wrong.